gpalasaws/update_haproxy_mon_aurora/README.md

 # Auto Update Haproxy for Aurora Cluster events
-Shell script to use as Cron job to monitor Aurora cluster and update HAproxy listener/endpoints Includes functionality to maintain and build configuration for more than 1 cluster
+Shell (monitor_aurora) script to use with Cron scheduler to monitor Aurora cluster and update HAproxy listener/endpoints Includes functionality to maintain and build configuration for more than 1 cluster

 #Other Files in the Repo